Product Requirements Document (PRD) Template + Examples

 • Success metrics: Have clear KPIs to ensure the product meets your internal goals for the project.

 • Features: Outline the primary features and be specific about how they will make things easier or better for the user.
-Include any product compatibility notes, including how it works with other products in an ecosystem.

 • Scope: Define what the current development cycle includes, like core features, functionalities, and integrations.
-Also, clarify what the current version or phase will not address.

 • Target market and audience: Identify who this product is for (e.g., medical professionals, parents, music producers), and then get more specific with customer segmentation.